pivotal/docs-tap/external-secrets/reference/external-secrets.hbs.md

 # external-secrets CLI reference

-This section gives you reference information for how to interact with external-secrets.io resources.
+This section gives you reference information for interacting with external-secrets.io resources.

 ## <a id="options"></a> Options